rubycoon/rubycoon/README.md

   When I first got to know her, I thought it was a beautiful friendship.<br><br>
     On the surface, she appears cheerful and kind, but she has a dark side that took me by surprise.<br><br>
     She deceived me repeatedly over a long period.
 Looking back, I was no better than a cow being led around by the nose.<br><br>
-    She said she was a girl living with her stepmother, and that she was bullied and nearly raped by her stepmother's son.<br><br>
+    She said she was a girl living with her stepmother, and that she was bullied and nearly raped by her stepmother's son.
+    She promised to give me a full 200 Robux, but I still haven't received even a single bit of it.
+    She said she liked me but then stabbed me in the back—no wonder her old group ostracized her so much.
+    I don't want to interfere in her business, but I have to speak up because I am truly extremely annoyed by her disrespectful behavior toward me.<br><br>
     I was shocked.<br><br>
     I’m only sharing that one small bit because her offenses are piled as high as a mountain—I just can't be bothered to tell the rest.
   </p>